 I wanted to write a review of Microsoft To-Do for a long time but I’ve had so much problems with synchronization in To-Do that I never got around to it.
 Instead I’ll stick to just discussing the parts that made me leave the service: its reliability, sync, and data portability problems.

 The waiting and reloading

 The webpage takes over 10–15 seconds to load in a modern web browser.
-Let’s just say the issue here is that it’s not designed with conservative web development in mind; the web app loads 120 different resources and weighs in at 3,3 Mb.
-I’ve got plenty of bandwidth, low latency to all the webservers involved, and a fast modern computer but To-Do still takes an unacceptably long time to load.
+Let’s just say the issue here’s that it’s not designed with conservative web development in mind; the web app loads 120 different resources and weighs in at 3,3 MB.
+I’ve got plenty of bandwidth, low latency to all the web servers involved, and a fast modern computer but To-Do still takes an unacceptably long time to load.